cweilguny/metcalf/README.md

   "sets": {
     // A numeric set of variables, called "nr"
     "nr": [1, 2, 3],
-    // A textual set of variables, calls "color" "color": ["red", "green", "blue"],
+    // A textual set of variables, called "color" "color": ["red", "green", "blue"],
-    // Another textual set of variables, calls "color" "unused": ["this", "is", "not", "used"]
+    // Another textual set of variables, called "unused" "unused": ["this", "is", "not", "used"]
   },
   // Definition of the tasks